tanzui/ots/intl.en-US/SDK Reference/PHP SDK/Multi-row operations.md

           // Other tables
       ]
   ]

 ```

  **Result format description**

--    [Description](https://help.aliyun.com/document_detail/27311.html) \(This section describes scenarios where processing all rows fails or processing partial rows fails.
+-   [API description](../../../../intl.en-US/API Reference/Operations/OperationsSummary.md#) \(This section describes scenarios where processing all rows fails or processing partial rows fails.
 Make sure that you have read this section.\)
 -   The tables parameter is organized in the unit of tables.
 The tables correspond to requests one by one.
     -   table\_name: the name of the table.
     -   is\_ok: indicates whether the row operation is successful.
 A value of true indicates that the row is written.
 In this case, error is invalid.
 A value of false indicates that the row fails to be written.
     -   error: the error information in the response when the operation fails.
         -   code: the error code for the operation on the current row.
-For more information, see [Error codes](https://help.aliyun.com/document_detail/27300.html).
         -   message: the error message for the operation on the current row.
-For more information, see [Error codes](https://help.aliyun.com/document_detail/27300.html).
     -   consumed: the number of CUs consumed by this operation.
         -   capacity\_unit: the number of read and write CUs consumed.
             -   read: the number of read CUs consumed.